Modeling Concepts

 Parameters (7): see parameters(swingbus)

-Similar to before, we need to compile the MTKModel by calling Line
+Similar to before, we need to compile the MTKModel by calling compile_line

 .